SparkPost/support-docs/articles/faq/navigation-change.md

 description: "Outlining the changes to the navigation inside the SparkPost app."
 ---

-On September 18th the SparkPost main navigation was reorganized.
+As of September 18th, the SparkPost navigation was reorganized to make the app easier to use.
 The table below contains the old and new versions of the navigation.
-We hope that this change makes SparkPost easier to use.

 | Old Navigation | New Navigation |